jjla26/javascript/Code-Academy-course/module4/function.md

 3.
 Below the takeOrder function, call the function 3 times and pass in different arguments each time for topping and crustType.

+## return

+Using console.log as the result of a function isn't the best use of a function.
+The purpose of a function is to take some input, perform some task on that input, then return a result.

+To return a result, we can use the return keyword.
+Take a look at our function from the last exercise, now re-written slightly:

+function getRemainder(numberOne, numberTwo) {
+  return numberOne % numberTwo;
+}

+console.log(getRemainder(365, 27));
+// Output: 14
+Instead of using console.log inside the getRemainder function, we used the return keyword. return will take the result of the math operation and give it back to whatever calls it.
+On the last line, we called the getRemainder function inside of a console.log statement, which outputted the result of 14.
+This code achieved the same output as before, however now our code is better.
+Why?
+If we wanted to use the getRemainder function in another place in our program, we could without printing the result to the console.
+Using return is generally a best practice when writing functions, as it makes your code more maintainable and flexible.
+Instructions
+1.
+Now that we have the pizza orders, you want to add them up to find the cost of the pizzas for the check.
+Let's imagine that each pizza is $7.50, no matter the topping and crust type.

+We will need to do three things to write this in JavaScript:

+Create a variable to hold the number of pizzas ordered.
+Whenever a pizza is ordered, add one to the number of pizzas ordered.
+Take the total number of pizzas and multiply them by 7.5, since each pizza is $7.50.
+Begin by creating a variable named orderCount set equal to 0 at the top of your code.

+2.
+Inside the takeOrder function, set orderCount equal to orderCount plus 1, so that each time the takeOrder function runs, 1 is added to the orderCount.

+3.
+Now it's time to calculate the subtotal of the pizzas.
+This is the perfect job for a function.

+Declare a function named getSubTotal that has one parameter named itemCount.

+4.
+Inside the getSubTotal function's block, use return to output the itemCount multiplied by 7.5.

+5.
+On the last line of your program, after the takeOrder function calls, call the getSubTotal function inside a console.log statement.

+getSubTotal has a parameter that represents the amount of items ordered.
+Pass in the orderCount as an argument when making the function call.

+6.
+Nice work!
+Now you can see the orders taken and how much it costs.

+Next, let's calculate the tax and the full total.
+Click 'Next' to continue.

+## return II
+In the last exercise, we pointed out that using return makes programs more maintainable and flexible, but how exactly?

+When functions return their value, we can use them together and inside one another.
+If our calculator needed to have a Celsius to Fahrenheit operation, we could write it with two functions like so:

+function multiplyByNineFifths(celsius) {
+  return celsius * (9/5);
+}

+function getFahrenheit(celsius) {
+  return multiplyByNineFifths(celsius) + 32;
+}

+console.log('The temperature is ' + getFahrenheit(15) + '°F');
+// Output: The temperature is 59°F
+Take a look at the getFahrenheit function.
+Inside of its block, we called multiplyByNineFifths and passed it the degrees in celsius.
+The multiplyByNineFifths function multiplied the celsius by (9/5).
+Then it returned its value so the getFahrenheit function could continue on to add 32 to it.

+Finally, on the last line, we interpolated the function call within a console.log statement.
+This works because getFahrenheit returns it's value.

+We can use functions to section off small bits of logic or tasks, then use them when we need to.
+Writing functions can help take large and difficult problems and break them into small and manageable problems.

+Instructions
+1.
+It's your job to calculate two more numbers for each order:

+A sales tax of 6% needs to be calculated for every full order.
+This should be based on the subtotal.
+The total, which is the subtotal plus tax, should also be computed.
+Let's start with calculating the tax.
+Under the getSubTotal function, declare a function named getTax.
+It should take no parameters.

+2.
+Inside the getTax function's block, multiply the subtotal times 6% (0.06).
+Make sure to return the result of this operation.

+3.
+Nice work!
+Now that you calculated the tax, declare another function named getTotal beneath the getTax function.
+The getTotal function should have no parameters.

+Inside the getTotal function's block, add the subtotal to the tax, then return the result.

+4.
+On the last line of the program, call the getTotal function inside of a console.log statement to view the result.

+5.
+Way to go!
+You wrote 4 functions from scratch, and even passed them into each other.
+That's incredible!

+Let's review what you just learned.
+Click 'Next' to continue.